 Linda attended single sex Wells College (now coed) and graduated summa cum laude, Phi Beta Kappa with a B.A. in English.
 Her undergraduate studies included coursework in communications and broadcasting at Cornell University and graduate studies in communications design at Syracuse University.

-From Linda Lowen:
+By Linda Lowen:

 Although women make up over half the US population, we're rarely included as experts, commentators, or talking heads on TV news shows.
 Why is it rare to see women at the table discussing substantive topics?
 Because we aren't media decision-makers; in fact, only 3% of media 'clout' positions are held by women.
 Yet when given the chance to speak out, women have plenty to say.